brypo/flex-insights-hang-up-by/README.md

 ## Serverless Function

-A Serverless Function is used to handle process the back-end TaskRouter Events.
+A Serverless Function is used to process the back-end TaskRouter Events.
 Once you've [deployed your Function](https://www.twilio.com/docs/labs/serverless-toolkit/deploying), update the Workspace Callback Event URL with this Function URL.

 ### Environment Variables